Is Drinking Vitamin Water Safe While Pregnant? Complete Guide

 • Don’t overdo the added vitamins, especially A and C. Taking prenatals plus vitamin water could be too much.

-• Talk to your doctor about the amounts and specific brands they recommend during pregnancy.
+• Talk to your doctor about amounts and specific brands they recommend during pregnancy.
 Seek their advice!

 • Make plain old water your primary drink.
 Vitamin water should just be an occasional treat for variety.

-• Choose all-natural options with no artificial flavors, colors, or sweeteners when possible.
+• Choose all natural options with no artificial flavors, colors or sweeteners when possible.

 • Listen to your body!
 If you have any adverse reactions, stop drinking it.
 Trust your instincts.